CTCycle/XREPORT-radiological-reports-generator/README.md

 **XREP transformers:** the body of the model comprises a series of transformer encoders/decoders.
 The transformer encoder employs multi-head self-attention and feedforward networks to further process the encoded images.
 These transformed image vectors are then fed into the transformer decoder, which applies cross-attention between encoder and decoder inputs.
 To ensure coherent report generation, the model employs causal masking on token sequences during decoding.
 This auto-regressive mechanism guarantees that generated reports consider the context of previously generated tokens.

 ## 3. Installation
-The installation process is designed for simplicity, using .bat scripts to automatically create a virtual environment with all necessary dependencies.
-Please ensure that Anaconda or Miniconda is properly installed on your system before proceeding.

-- To set up the environment, run `scripts/environment_setup.bat`.
-This script installs Keras 3 with pytorch support as backend, and includes includes all required CUDA dependencies to enable GPU utilization (CUDA 12.1).
-- **IMPORTANT:** if the path to the project folder is changed for any reason after installation, the app will cease to work.
-Run `scripts/package_setup.bat` or alternatively use `pip install -e . --use-pep517` from cmd when in the project folder (upon activating the conda environment).
+The installation process on Windows has been designed for simplicity and ease of use.
+To begin, simply run `XREPORT_AutoEncoder.bat`.
+On its first execution, the installation procedure will automatically start with minimal user input required.
+The script will check if either Anaconda or Miniconda is installed on your system.
+If neither is found, you will need to install it manually.
+You can download and install Miniconda by following the instructions here: (https://docs.anaconda.com/miniconda/).

+After setting up Anaconda/Miniconda, the installation script will install all the necessary Python dependencies.
+This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.1) to enable GPU acceleration.
+If you'd prefer to handle the installation process separately, you can run the standalone installer by executing `setup/XREPORT_installer.bat`.
+You can also use a custom python environment by modifying `settings/launcher_configurations.ini` and setting use_custom_environment as true, while specifying the name of your custom environment.

+**Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
+To fix this, you can either:

+- Open the main menu, select "XREPORT setup," and choose "Install project packages"
+- Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

+    `conda activate XREPORT`

+    `pip install -e . --use-pep517`

 ### 3.1 Additional Package for XLA Acceleration
 XLA is designed to optimize computations for speed and efficiency, particularly beneficial when working with TensorFlow and other machine learning frameworks that support XLA.
-Since this project uses Keras 3 with PyTorch as backend, the approach for optimizing computations for speed and efficiency has shifted from XLA to PyTorch's native acceleration tools, particularly TorchScript.
-This latter allows for the compilation of PyTorch models into an optimized, efficient form that enhances performance, especially when working with large-scale machine learning models or deploying models in production.
-TorchScript is designed to accelerate both CPU and GPU computations without requiring additional environment variables or complex setup.
+Since this project uses Keras 3 with PyTorch as backend, the approach for optimizing computations for speed and efficiency has shifted from XLA to PyTorch's native acceleration tools, particularly TorchScript (currently not implemented).
+For those who wish to use Tensorflow as backend, XLA acceleration can be globally enabled setting the `XLA_FLAGS` environmental variabile with the following value: `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` is the actual directory path to the folder containing the nvvm subdirectory (where the file `libdevice.10.bc` resides).

-For those who wish to use Tensorflow as backend in their own fork of the project, XLA acceleration can be globally enables across your system setting an environment variable named `XLA_FLAGS`.
-The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
-It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
-This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 4. How to use
-Within the main project folder (XREPORT) you will find other folders, each designated to specific tasks.
+On Windows, run `XREPORT_AutoEncoder.bat` to launch the main navigation menu and browse through the various options.
+Alternatively, you can run each file separately using `python path/filename.py` or `jupyter path/notebook.ipynb`.

+### 4.1 Navigation menu

+**1) Data analysis:** perform data validation using a series of metrics for image statistics, running `validation/data_validation.ipynb`

+**2) Data preprocessing:** prepare data from machine learning, starting from raw radiological images and their report in text format.
+This is done by running `preprocessing/data_preprocessing.py`

+**3) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
+Once the menu is open, you will see different options:
+- **train from scratch:** runs `training/model_training.py` to start training an instance of the XREPORT model from scratch using the available data and parameters.
+- **train from checkpoint:** runs `training/train_from_checkpoint.py` to start training a pretrained XREPORT checkpoint for an additional amount of epochs, using pretrained model settings and data.
+- **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics, thoruhg running the jupyter notebook `validation/model_validation.ipynb`.

+**4) Generate radiological reports:** Run `inference/report_generator.py` to use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.

+**5) XREPORT setup:** allows running some options command such as **install project packages** to run the developer model project installation, and **remove logs** to remove all logs saved in `resources/logs`.

+**6) Exit and close:** exit the program immediately

-### 4.1 Resources
+### 4.2 Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

 **dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREPORT_dataset.csv` that should be provided for training purposes.
 This .csv file must contain two columns: `id` where the image names are given, and `text` where the associated text is saved.